0xshikhar/sapphire-did/README.md

 | Environment Configuration | ✅ Complete | Proper configuration management | [Link](https://github.com/0xshikhar/sapphire-did/tree/master/backend/src/config) |

 We are using a modern TypeScript stack, PostgreSQL database with Prisma ORM, and well-designed RESTful APIs.
 The system includes proper error handling, validation, and logging.
 Scalability features like clustering and load balancing would be needed for production deployment.

+**The Sapphire implementation has made significant strides in building a functional DID ecosystem with robust integration with Harvard Dataverse, wallet-based authentication, and AI-powered metadata enhancement capabilities.
+Most core requirements of the project have been implemented, with some areas still requiring further development.**

 ## 🧩 The Challenge